Noise Levels in Franklin Heights, Milwaukee, WI | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Central Franklin Heights sounds about 29% louder than Western Franklin Heights to the human ear, a 3.7 dBA gap.
+To the human ear, noise in southeastern Franklin Heights sounds about 31% louder than in southwestern Franklin Heights, a 3.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?